diqezit/ats20_ats_ex/README.md

 This fork introduces two main branches of improvements over the original firmware:

 1.  **Audio Pop/Click Elimination (Hardware & Software Mod):** A modification that completely removes pops and clicks when switching modes.
-It requires a minor physical change to the receiver's circuit.
+It requires a minor physical change to the receiver circuit.
-2.  **`MOD_NO_RDS` Firmware Series:** An alternative firmware branch where the RDS feature was removed to free up space for new functionality, including an FM Favorites menu, along with dozens of other fixes and improvements.
+2.  **`MOD_NO_RDS` Firmware Series:** An alternative firmware branch where the RDS feature was removed to free up program space (from first modifications).
+This enabled the addition of new functionality, most notably a **unified Favorites system for all bands (AM, FM, SSB, CW)**, along with dozens of other fixes and improvements in code.

-**Important:** Pops`s issue improvement only affects the speaker output, as the headphone jack is connected before the amplifier.
+**Important:** This audio improvement only affects the speaker output, as the headphone jack is connected before the amplifier.

 `I strongly recommend to connect the voltage divider as close to the pin as possible - use for this a two - 10kOm resistors.
 In order to eliminate possible interference with ADC readout distortion`